yashmahalwal/nirikshak/packages/cli/docs/Configuration.md

 -   An object of shape `{name: string, dir: string}` where `name` and `dir` are non empty.
 We will use `name` to identify the resource.
 We store all the tests for it in `{dir}/{resource dir}`.

 The array must be non empty.
 No two resources should have the same name. **Once written, you must not change this field manually.**

+**Note**: You cannot use "app" and "dir" as resource names.
+They are reserved for internal use.

 ## 4. `jestArgs`